ortizcarlos/starbucks-challenge-capstone/readme.md

 The feature engineering phase, training, evaluation and conclusions are found in the notebook **Starbucks_Capstone_notebook.ipynb**.

+The project report is in the file REPORT.pdf

+util.py  contains some utility functions used in the notebooks

 No special configuration or additional steps are necessary.